arman37/docker-spark-setup/README.md

 1. Pull Docker Image From DockerHub: Open a terminal and run this command `sudo docker pull mesosphere/spark` .
 This may take a while to download the spark docker image.
 2. Test Image Download: When image download completes, run this command `sudo docker images` .
-If your screen looks like the screen shot below, that means you have successfully downloaded the spark docker image on your machine.
+If your screen looks like the screenshot below, that means you have successfully downloaded the spark docker image on your machine.
 ![Docker Images](/screenshots/sp1.jpg)

 3. Clone docker-spark-setup Repo: Open another terminal and run this git command `git clone https://github.com/arman37/docker-spark-setup.git` .